raspberrypilearning/sweet-shop-reaction-game/README.md

 13. Time to save your work so far and test that your script to animate a sprite works.
 Go to **File** and **Save As**.
 Name your file **SweetShopGame** and click **Ok**.

-14. Finally click on the **Green Flag** in the top right hand of the screen and you 03 see your sprite face open and close it's mouth.
+14. Finally click on the **Green Flag** in the top right hand of the screen and you should see your sprite face open and close it's mouth.

 	![alt text](face-script.png "Face Script")